-The best advice I can find here is to keep your year end statements and trade confirmations indefinitely, but you don’t need to keep your monthly statements more than two or three months in case you find any errors.
+The best advice I can find here is to keep your year-end statements and trade confirmations indefinitely, but you don’t need to keep your monthly statements for more than two or three months in case you find any errors.
 When you sell a security, you have to be able to prove the original cost for capital gains taxes.
-That is why you need your year end statements so long.
+That is why you need your year-end statements so long.

 Retirement Plan Statements

-To make sure you are safe if you ever have to withdraw principle (not interest earned) from a Roth or other retirement account, you have to able to prove what you put in and when you put it there.
-That means you need to keep retirement statements until you are at a point when you can withdraw tax free.
+To make sure you are safe if you ever have to withdraw principal (not interest earned) from a Roth or other retirement account, you have to be able to prove what you put in and when you put it there.
+That means you need to keep retirement statements until you are at a point when you can withdraw tax-free.
 For many of us, that means 40 years or so of records.